Transport in Kenya: Regulation and Enforcement

 In February 2004 the Ministry of Transport in Kenya introduced new regulations governing the operation of Matatus.
 These regulations (famously referred to as "Michuki Rules") include: the compulsory fitting of safety belts and speed governors.
 In addition, standing on matatus was banned.
 As a result of these regulations, many matatus were taken off the road, which caused great disruption to public transport, forcing many people to walk to work.
 Now the situation has stabilised, and the new regulations have resulted in a great reduction of the number of people killed and injured in accidents.
 Due to lax enforcement after the initial push, the number of deaths in road accidents had increased in recent years.

-On 1 December 2012 the government will begin to enforce the recently amended traffic act which has significantly increased the penalties for offences.
+On 1 December 2012 the government began to enforce the recently amended traffic act which has significantly increased the penalties for offences.
 Matatu operators have protested the move through strike action.

 International highways

 Two routes in the Trans-African Highway network pass through Kenya and the capital, Nairobi: